cozyenzo/hth_fallprogram/Finding-an-Interesting-Dataset-LorenzoR2/readme.md

 8) What team would be the most well-rouned team stat wise?
 9) Which Pokemon type is the weakest?
 10) Which is the strongest?
+11) Is there a correlation between a Pokemon having a high attack and defense?
+12) Is there a correlation between a Pokemon with high defense and HP?